0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 # Run a reader node

-This page explains how to set up and run a reader node on [VPS](../pbc-fundamentals/dictionary.md#vps).
+This page explains what a reader node is and how to run it on a [VPS](../pbc-fundamentals/dictionary.md#vps).

 ### What is a reader node

 A reader node can read the blockchain state, it does not require a [stake](../pbc-fundamentals/dictionary.md#stakestaking).
-You can upgrade a reader node to a baker node and from there to a node running any type of node service on PBC.
+You can upgrade a reader node to a baker node and from there to a node running any type of node service.
 The reader gives you access to information about accounts, contracts and specific blocks.
 If you are developing a dApp or a front-end you will often need to run your own reader node.
 When parties query the same reader, it slows down.
 Run your own reader to avoid this.

 !!!
 Warning " You must complete this requirements before you can continue"